airbnb/javascript/react_redux/README.md

 ## Alignment

-  - Follow these alignment styles for JSX syntax. eslint: [`react/jsx-closing-bracket-location`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md)
+  - Follow these alignment styles for JSX syntax.

     ```jsx
     // bad